tauropena/tauro-newsletter/src/app/blog/posts/standard/highlights.md

 ---
-title: "My First Blog Post"
+title: my first blog post
-excerpt: "This is an example blog post"
+excerpt: this is an example blog post
 date: "2023-07-20"
 ---